gogs/docs/en-US/features/authentication.md

   - Example: `givenName`

 - Surname attribute (optional)
-  - The attribute of the user's LDAP record containing the user's surname This will be used to populate their account information.
+  - The attribute of the user's LDAP record containing the user's surname.
+    This will be used to populate their account information.
   - Example: `sn`

 - E-mail attribute **(required)**